SujitDevl/codepen-clone/README.md

 # 🖋️ CodePen Clone (Frontend Only)

 A Frontend-only CodePen clone built with React, Material UI, and CodeMirror.
-This project allows users to write and preview HTML, CSS, and JavaScript code in real-time directly in the browser, just like the original [CodePen](https://codepen.io), but simpler and focused on the client side only.
+This project allows users to write and preview HTML, CSS, and JavaScript code in real-time directly in the browser, just like the original [CodePen](https://codepen.io), but simpler and focused on the client side only

 ## ✨ Features